RedHatRanger/rhcsa9vagrant/README.md

 From there, you can change the settings in /etc/ssh/sshd_config, change root password, and so forth.

+TO STOP ALL RUNNING VMs, RUN "vagrant halt"
+TO DELETE (BLOW AWAY) ALL VMs, RUN "vagrant destroy"

 TODO
 - This has only been tested on Windows 11.
 This should also work fine with Linux distros as well...